 If any of these questions cause you concern, then they will be of concern to the carriers as well.

-When choosing an aggregator, you should consider:
+When choosing an Insurance Network, you should consider:

 - What carriers are offered?
 Do these carriers fill your needs for the products you sell?